xopxe/lua_ffs/README.md

 ## Visualization dependencies:

-Note for self: at some point in tought about displaying using three.js from an integrated lumen http server.
+Note for self: At some point, I thought about displaying it using three.js from an integrated lumen http server.
 Whatever code it was lives in fvis-three/ and start_lumen.lua

 Now all the visualization is OpenGL through MoonGL: